This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 Choose a Grounding Phrase

 Intentional language can help stabilize your internal state.
-A short, steady phrase gives attention something clear to return to.
+A short, steady phrase gives your attention something clear to return to.

 Phrases such as “I return to my center” or “This moment has passed” can reinforce a sense of completion.
 The effect comes from repetition and sincerity, not intensity.